 I am organising an after working hours thematic architectural tour onThursday 28 July 2016, between 18.30h – 20.00h, on the subject of the great architectural allegorical panoplies adorning some of the most prominent buildings in the centre of Bucharest.
 This cultural excursion may be of interest to any of you visiting the city as a tourist or on business, to discover the hidden messages and identities displayed by the beautiful, but often neglected richly decorated panels that Continue reading Tour: Bucharest’s great allegorical panoplies→

-I would like to invite you to a thematic walking tour, to take place this Sunday 19 June 2016, between the hours 10.30h – 12.30h, on the subject of the late c19th – early c20th French and western historicist inspired architecture of Bucharest, which made the city known to the rest of world as the “Little Paris of the Balkans”, a phenomenon that imprinted the personality of Romania’s capital ever since.
-The tour may be of interest to any of you visiting the city as a tourist or on business, looking to find out more about its fascinating historic architecture and character.
+I would like to invite you to a thematic architectural tour, this Sunday 24 July 2016, between the hours 11.00h – 13.00h, on the subject of the exceedingly interesting, but often elusive Art Nouveau architecture of Bucharest.
+The proposed cultural excursion may be of interest to any of you visiting the town as a tourist or on business, looking to find out more about its fascinating historic architecture and identity.

 The early Neoromanian architecture as seen in Gradina Icoanei area of Bucharest.